CLICK TO DOWNLOAD:

 Service and supports for daily living

-Services and supports for daily living are services other than clinical and personal care and include but are not limited to: food services, domestic assistance, home maintenance, transport and recreational and social activities.
+Services other than clinical and personal care that include but are not limited to: food services, domestic assistance, home maintenance, transport and recreational and social activities.

 Services and supports for daily living may also be services that support consumer emotional, spiritual and psychological well-being.

-Service culture refers to the way things get done.
+The way things get done.
 The culture of an organisation is characterised by how people behave, what is prioritised and how processes are owned and improved by the workforce.
-A culture of safety and quality will be consumer -centred, driven by information, and organised for quality and safety.
+A culture of safety and quality will be consumer-centred, driven by information, and organised for quality and safety.

-An organisation’s service environment means the physical environment where they deliver care and services.
-It doesn’t include a consumer’s private home where in-home services are provided.
+The physical environment where they deliver care and services.
+It does not include a consumer’s private home where in-home services are provided.
 Overall surroundings where aged care services are being delivered are included, such as the building, fixtures, fittings and factors such as lighting, air temperature and water supply.

 A member of the workforce is anyone the organisation